 - Customized cluster site names are NOT supported.
 If your cluster is not currently named “cluster-1” and “cluster-2” you must rename them back to the default.

 The setup for VPLEX Metro with SRM adheres to the SRM requirements in that there are 2 vCenters, not 1 as with vMSC.
 The difference comes with the aforementioned Enhanced Linked Mode (ELM – my abbreviation).
 ELM allows cross-vCenter migrations of virtual machines, and hence why it is required for the stretched storage SRM setup.
 The way ELM works is this: With vSphere 6 vCenter there are two components – a Platform Service Controller (PSC) and the vCenter itself.
 The PSC contains the SSO domain.
 Each vCenter in an SRM setup that supports stretched storage must share a PSC.
-This PSC could be external to each vCenter or included with one vCenter and then shared with the other vCenter.
+This PSC could be external to each vCenter or included with one vCenter and then shared with the other vCenter (NB: In more recent vSphere versions embedded PSC is not supported).
 That is my setup.
 I installed the VCSA on the protected site with the PSC included.
 Then on the recovery site I just installed the vCenter component and pointed to the protected site PSC.
 Remember, even if you use the VCSA you still need a Windows x64 for SRM and the VPLEX SRA.
 I installed each of those components on their own server, pointing to the PSC and the appropriate vCenter with which to register.
 The VPLEX SRA does not require any additional software.
 Here is what the vCenters look like in ELM.

 With the vCenters and SRM/VPLEX SRA setup, I then paired my sites.
 Here you can see the monitor tab where the SRAs are listed.
 Note that new column at the bottom that says “Stretched Storage”.
 If the SRA supports that, it will say, oddly enough, “Supported”.